cmu-sei/causal-lair/doc/getting_started.md

 Before beginning analysis with the tool, it is useful to carefully consider the causal scenario that the classifier model is used to solve.
 Understanding the scenario variables to be analyzed and confirming completeness of the data will contribute to gaining insight from the AIR results.

-More detailed information about preparing the scenario for analysis can be found in [Scenario Definition Worksheet](./scenario_definition_worksheet.md)
+More detailed information about preparing the scenario and data for analysis can be found in [Scenario Definition Worksheet](./scenario_definition_worksheet.md) and [Dataset Guidelines](./dataset_guidelines.md)

 ### Step 1: Building your Causal Graph